SadiyaSamreen117/awscloud/cloudformation/README.md

 ## Lets ,first create a stack using CloudFormation service in AWS

+we can create this template in json and yaml format

-The following is the template to create a stack
+The following is the template to create a stack:

 ~~~
 AWSTemplateFormatVersion: "2010-09-09"